cassioneri/Map/README.md

 <ul>
 <li>
 Implement missing methods.
-The idea is providing almost the complete same interface of  <tt>std::map</tt>.
+The idea is providing almost the interface of  <tt>std::map</tt>.
 </li>
 <li>